13 Negatives Of Living In Mexico

 Many sidewalks in Mexico are very old and may have obvious gaps or holes.
 That’s if they exist at all.
 And if you’re not looking while you walk, you could very easily get hurt with the number of holes on sidewalks all over the country.

-You might be thinking, who doesn’t watch where they are walking?
+You might be wondering who doesn’t watch where they are walking?
 You’d be surprised how many people twist their ankles or get injured because they didn’t see that hole on the sidewalk.

 Also, it’s very common for popular expat cities like San Miguel de Allende or Ajijic to be made up of mostly cobblestone streets.
 Which is very challenging to walk on if you have mobility issues, aren’t wearing the proper shoes, or aren’t paying attention.
 Many newcomers living in these towns report twisting their ankles or injuring their feet because they weren’t watching their steps.